[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 12-18-2006 by Ord. No. 30-2006. Amendments noted where applicable.]

 No person shall park a vehicle between the hours specified any day upon any of the streets or parts of streets described:

 The Police Department is hereby authorized to issue contractor parking permits for use at regulated parking spaces.
 Such daily contractor permits shall be valid for one day only; multiple-day permits can be authorized by the Chief of Police or his designee, depending on circumstances.
 The permit shall be valid for dates noted on the permit by the issuing person.
-The fee for this parking permit shall be $12 per day, per vehicle.
+The fee for this parking permit shall be as provided in Chapter 130, Fees, Article III, Fee Schedule.
 This permit must be placed on the dashboard of the vehicle so that it can be clearly seen by the parking enforcement personnel.

 No person shall park a truck, tractor, trailer, semitrailer or omnibus having registered gross weight in excess of five tons or park any motor vehicle equipped with dual wheels on any axle upon any street between the hours of 9:00 p.m. to 6:00 a.m.

 No owner or operator shall park a motor vehicle designed and/or registered for the transportation of any amount of passengers on any street, in any municipal parking lot or on any property owned by the Town of Boonton between the hours of 9:00 p.m. to 6:00 a.m.
 Examples of vehicles registered for such use include but are not limited to: limousines with OL plates, taxi with taxi plates, vehicles with Livery and T & LC Plates, vehicles with school vehicle plates.

 Vehicles displaying municipal (MG), county (CG) or state (SG) plates or (NF) no-fee plates are exempt from the requirements of this chapter.